-2.3 Impact Statement
+2.1 Impact Statement

-Under the State EM Recovery Procedure 5 the Controlling Agency/HMA is required to coordinate the completion of the Impact Statement in consultation with the members of the ISG.
-The procedure is to be completed prior to the cessation of the response phase and will:
+Under the State EM Recovery Plan Part 6, the Controlling Agency, in particular, the IC, is required, for all level 2 and 3 incidents, to coordinate the completion of the Impact Statement in consultation with the members of the ISG.

+A draft impact statement is to be prepared prior to the cessation of the response phase to:

-- Identify and quantify impacts relating to all recovery environments. - Identify any risks arising from the emergency. - Include a risk assessment, identify risk treatments undertaken, and contain a treatment plan (including the allocation of responsibilities) to provide for safe community access to the affected area; and - Inform and support the objectives of the Local Recovery Plan
+- Identify and quantify impacts relating to all recovery environments. - Identify any risks arisen or likely to arise from the emergency. - Include a risk assessment, identify risk treatments undertaken, and contain a treatment plan (including the allocation of responsibilities) to provide for safe community access to the affected area; and - Inform and support the objectives of the LRP.